Compliance Wiki

 Judicial freeze orders: Some Western exchanges comply with court freeze orders from agencies such as the UK NCA, US FBI/DOJ subpoenas, freezing assets without prior user notification.

 Professional support is strongly recommended: International exchange compliance teams operate exclusively in English and demand SOW/SOF documentation formatted to their specific regulatory jurisdiction (FATF / FinCEN / FCA standards).
 Machine-translated self-proofs or incorrect terminology will trigger harsher manual review or permanent account closure.
-Delta & Capital is experienced with Bybit, Coinbase, and Kraken compliance workflows and can prepare jurisdiction-compliant SOW/SOF reports and manage English-language support tickets on your behalf.
+Delta & Capital is experienced with Bybit, Coinbase, and Kraken compliance workflows and can prepare SOW/SOF materials with reference to public jurisdictional requirements and support English-language ticket communication.

 This is one of the most common freeze scenarios for Chinese-speaking users.
 When you purchase crypto via an exchange's P2P/C2C platform and your fiat payment enters the counterparty's bank account, if that account is subsequently frozen by law enforcement due to telecom fraud, money laundering, or illegal business operations, your account may be frozen as well ("causal freeze" or "associated freeze"), manifesting as: